dee-me-tree-or-love/2imp20-dsl/assignment_2/README.md

 ##### about sharing oval nodes

+- According to the assignment requirements, the `SpeedProperty` of the Processing components is represented by a box node, whereas all the rest (the `L1CacheProperty` and `CoresProperty`) are represented by an oval node.
+Likewise, the `DiagonalProperty` of `Display` components is also represented by a box, whereas the `ResolutionProperty` is represented by an oval.

 - We chose not sharing `oval` nodes in our transformation, which means we have several same `oval` property nodes like `32 KiB` and `5k` .
 And for `box` property nodes, we set them unique.